Our board of directors

 Board governance practices

 LSS is committed to strong corporate governance practices that enable public accountability and transparency.
-LSS adheres to the governance principles established by the Board Resourcing and Development Office (BRDO) and is in full compliance with BRDO guidelines.
+LSS adheres to the governance principles established by the Crown Agencies and Board Resourcing Office (CABRO) and is in full compliance with CABRO guidelines.

 To maintain excellence in board governance, the society reviews its governance framework regularly to ensure it meets the society's ongoing business needs while being consistent with recognized best practices.